kwikius/mixer_lang/README.md

 ================================================

 Intended specifically for [ArduPlane](http://plane.ardupilot.com), an actuator output mixer is created by reading a script file.
 The script uses a simple intuitive language.
+Currently the mixer works as a sim on a Linux PC, using an FrSky Taranis as Joystick input.

 As an example script, see [A very basic example mixer for an Easystar](EasyStar.mix)

+For a more complex example see [A mixer for a glider with differential aileron, variable camber and crow flaps](glider.mix)

 The script consists of statements and a mixer function.